Improvised firearm: Liberators

-The FP-45 Liberator and the Deer gun are crude zip gun-like pistols or derringers manufactured by the United States government for use by resistance forces in occupied territories, during World War II and the Vietnam War, respectively.
+The FP-45 Liberator and the Deer gun were crude zip gun-like single-shot pistols or derringers manufactured by the United States government for use by resistance forces in occupied territories, during World War II and the Vietnam War, respectively.

-The FP-45 was a crude, single-shot pistol designed to be cheaply and quickly mass-produced.
+The FP-45 was designed to be cheaply and quickly mass-produced.
 It had just 23 largely stamped and turned steel parts that were cheap and easy to manufacture.
-It fired the .45 ACP pistol cartridge from an unrifled barrel.
+It fired the .45 ACP pistol cartridge from an unrifled barrel and five rounds of .45 ACP ammunition could be stored in the pistol grip.
 Due to this limitation, it was intended for short range use, 1–4 yd.
 Its maximum effective range was only about 25 ft.
 At longer range, the bullet would begin to tumble and stray off course.
-The original delivered cost for the FP-45 was $2.10/unit, lending it the nickname "Woolworth pistol".
-Five extra rounds of ammunition could be stored in the pistol grip.
+The original delivered cost for the FP-45 was US$2.10/unit, lending it the nickname "Woolworth pistol".

-The Deer gun was a crude, single-shot pistol made of cast aluminium, with the receiver formed into a cylinder at the top of the weapon.
+The Deer gun fired the 9mm Parabellum pistol cartridge.
+It was made of cast aluminium, with the receiver formed into a cylinder at the top of the weapon.
 The striker protruded from the rear of the receiver and was cocked in order to fire, and a plastic clip was placed there to prevent an accidental discharge, as the Deer gun had no mechanical safety.
-The grip had raised checkering, was hollow, and had space for three 9 mm rounds and a rod for clearing the barrel of spent cases.
-The Deer gun lacked any marking identifying manufacturer or user, in order to prevent tracing of the weapons, and all were delivered in unmarked polystyrene boxes with three 9 mm rounds and a series of pictures depicting the operation of the gun.
+The grip had raised checkering, was hollow, and had space for three 9mm Parabellum rounds and a rod for clearing the barrel of spent cases.
+The Deer gun lacked any marking identifying manufacturer or user, in order to prevent tracing of the weapons, and all were delivered in unmarked polystyrene boxes with three 9mm Parabellum rounds and a series of pictures depicting the operation of the gun.
 A groove ran down a ramp on top for sighting.
 The barrel unscrewed for loading and removing the empty casing.
 A cocking knob was pulled until cocked.
 The aluminium trigger had no trigger guard.